 - Courses are completely asynchronous, requiring no visits to campus

 The online master's degree program in agricultural education and leadership, with its multiple options, provides a flexible program, which can be tailored to meet each student's unique situation.
 In addition to the wide variety of professional courses in agricultural education and leadership, offerings are also available from all academic departments in the Ferguson College of Agriculture.
-Specialization areas such as educational administration, supervision, counseling, community education, occupational education, adult education, and career education are also available through cooperation with the College of Education, Health and Aviation.
+Specialization areas such as educational administration, supervision, counseling, community education, occupational education, adult education, and career education are also available through cooperation with the College of Education and Human Sciences.

 Graduate students work closely with a graduate advisory committee consisting of three faculty members who provide guidance and mentoring.
 Students, in consultation with their graduate committee, develop an individual plan of study leading to the graduate degree.
 A plan of study must be filed before completion of 17 credit hours.